Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Every time Sera traced her, Elena’s body shook in an amusing way.

-「Nghh… Hnna… Mmph… Mmmph… Hii, hiin!」
+"Nghh… Hnna… Mmph… Mmmph… Hii, hiin!"

 When the tip of the feather traced her nipple, the reaction was remarkable.